sajibtariq/reproducible-research-IA369Z/README.md

 ```bash
 Data Preprocess
 ```
-Step 1: Open jupyter notebook and open the execute-draft.ipynbfile from ~/reproducible-research-IA369Z/deliver/ directory
+Step 1: Open jupyter notebook and open the **execute-draft.ipynbfile** from **~/reproducible-research-IA369Z/deliver/** directory

 Raw data to export csv:

-Step 1:  Run the cell that contains  " %run ./Raw-data-preprocess-&-csv-export.ipynb" this line
+Step 2:  Run the cell that contains  **%run ./Raw-data-preprocess-&-csv-export.ipynb** this line

 Split training and testing CSV from exported csv:

-Step 1:  Run the cell that contains  " %run ~/reproducible-research-IA369Z/dev/preprocess.ipynb " this line
+Step 3:  Run the cell that contains  **%run ~/reproducible-research-IA369Z/dev/preprocess.ipynb** this line

 ```bash
 Data Analysis
 ```
-Step 1: Open jupyter notebook and open the execute-draft.ipynbfile from ~/reproducible-research-IA369Z/deliver/ directory Step 2:  Run the cell that contains  " %run ~/reproducible-research-IA369Z/dev/model_accuracy_with_grid_search.ipynb " this line
+Step 1:  Run the cell that contains  **%run ~/reproducible-research-IA369Z/dev/model_accuracy_with_grid_search.ipynb** this line

-Step 3:  Run the cell that contains  " %run ~/reproducible-research-IA369Z/dev/rfc.ipynb " this line
+Step 2:  Run the cell that contains  **%run ~/reproducible-research-IA369Z/dev/rfc.ipynb** this line

 ## Distrubution
 ```bash